100 Mfps ghost imaging with wavelength division multiplexing: Discussion

 The mask generation techniques used in previous studies can be broadly classified into mechanical, electronic, and optical types.
 Mechanical systems typically rely on rotating disks or scanning apertures, where inertia and motor speed restrict the mask-switching rate to a few kilohertz to tens of megahertz.
 Consequently, these approaches achieve frame rates no higher than $\sim10^{-2}$~Mfps and STIF values on the order of $10^{-3}$--$10^{-1}$~Gpps~\cite{Hahamovich:2021aa, Lin:25, Kilcullen:2022aa}.
 Electronic switching approaches (using DMDs, LEDs, or micro-LED arrays) are constrained by the electronic rise time of the modulators and the need for sequential pattern projection.
 As a result, typical frame rates range from $10^{-3}$ to 1~Mfps, and the STIF remains below a few~$\times 10^{-2}$~Gpps, except when very small image formats are used~\cite{Xu:18, Huang:2022, Johnstone:24, Zhao:2019, Stojek:2022}.
 Unlike mechanical or electronic approaches, the optical switching approach is not limited by moving parts or electronic rise times, enabling much faster switching rates and frame rates~\cite{Kanno:20, Jiang:22, Yamaguchi:2023aa, Wan:2025}.
 In particular, speckle-switching approaches can achieve tens of Gpps in the STIF \cite{Yamaguchi:2023aa, Wan:2025}.
 However, in these previous studies, image reconstruction relies on supervised learning using training data samples, making it difficult to reconstruct unseen images.

 In contrast, our approach utilizes a training-data-free algorithm and reconstructs target images directly from the time-domain signal using a 25~GHz random-speckle pattern projection.
-The STIF is 78.4~Gpps for $K=1$ and can achieve $78.4 \times 5 = 392$~Gpps for $K=5$, which is at least an order of magnitude higher than previous approaches.
+The STIF can achieve 78.4~Gpps for $K~=~5$, which is higher than previous approaches.
 Consequently, our WDM-GI is capable of 100~Mfps imaging of previously unseen dynamic events.

 When prior knowledge of a target image is available, a supervised-learning approach with labeled data can be applied.
-In this case, our WDM-GI system scales up to 1000~Mfps and an STIF of 3,920~Gpps, illustrating that additional training data can unlock an order-of-magnitude improvement in throughput.
-See Sec.~6 in Supplement~1 for further details.
+In this case, our WDM-GI system scales up to 1000~Mfps and an STIF of 784~Gpps, illustrating that additional training data can unlock an order-of-magnitude improvement in throughput.
+See Sec.~6 in Supplement 1 for further details.

 Taken together, Table~\ref{table} highlights that our method outperforms previous approaches by a wide margin, achieving a performance regime not previously reported.
 This establishes a new operational domain for SPI/GI.
 Looking ahead, increasing the number of wavelength channels and refining speckle diversity could further enhance throughput without sacrificing temporal resolution, suggesting a clear path toward scalable ultrafast computational imaging.